 sea salt and pepper to taste

 1. Combine all ingredients in oiled slow cooker.
 2. Cook on high for 4 hours, until beef is thoroughly cooked.

 Sarmale (sar-MA-lay) is traditional Romanian stuffed cabbage, usually rolled up with ground pork and rice, and smothered in sour cream.

 I've deconstructed it to take out the work of fermenting and rolling cabbage leaves, and made some substitutions to comply with Whole30.
 It may not be the real deal, but it is 100% Transylvanian-approved and satisfies the sarmale craving you never knew you had!

-Find a tomato sauce that is preservative-free - usually just tomatoes and salt.
+Find a tomato sauce that is preservative-free - usually just tomatoes and salt - or make your own.
 Citric or ascorbic acid is a common additive in canned tomatoes, and should be avoided for corn- or mold-sensitive individuals.
 You can also try a nightshade-free nomato sauce, but results are going to taste much farther from genuine sarmale.